xistext/terrainserver/readme.md

 the tile updates can keep up, especially if the data isn't already generated.
 <p>
 Known bugs: <br>
-The splatmap has a seam between tiles,mixing splat from the opposite side of the tile. <br>
 If you increase the view radius too fast, it may hit an assertion that the msg size is a huge number.
 Somehow the stream is getting out of sync when this happens. <br>